XR Origin

 XR Plug-in Management settings

-Use the XRAn umbrella term encompassing Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) applications.
+Understand the settings you can configure with XRAn umbrella term encompassing Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) applications.
 Devices supporting these forms of interactive applications can be referred to as XR devices.
 More info

 See in Glossary